Sorry, nothing in cart.

 - use steroids in asthma therapy

-- are using diuretics, which are sometimes used in therapy of high blood pressure
+- using diuretics, which are sometimes used in the therapy for high blood pressure

-- are using the use of another spray solution with a nebulizer
+- using use another spray solution with a nebulizer

-COULD THE USE OF OTHER DRUGS HAS AN EFFECT ON THERAPY?
+COULD THE USE OF OTHER DRUGS HAVE AN EFFECT ON THERAPY?

 During pregnancy and the period of breastfeeding, consult your doctor before you start a using LEVOLIN RESPULES